ifca-software/tutorial-pgbouncer/README.md

 ### Step 1: Configure PgBouncer in `docker-compose.yml`

 1. Include a pgbouncer service in your `docker-compose.yml` in accordance with the sample provided in this repo.
-2. Create an `.env` file in the same directory to store your env variables securely.
+2. Create a `.env` file in the same directory to store your env variables securely.
 Populate it with the following configuration:

    ```
    POSTGRES_USER=db_user